umunna/tabs-page/README.md

 # tabs-page
-tabs page with scroll animation, responsive on mobile.
+tabs-page with text animation, responsive on mobile.

+# page-link